Xilmi/Rotp-Fusion/README.md

 Now:
 - Playing the game...

+Bug to fix:
+- I have noticed that whenever I capture an AI homeworld, the governor for that world is on by default.

 Very soon:
 - Spare Xenophobes: Stop if caught too.
+- William482 request: Show info on offered Tech trade
+  - ($remaining_RP / $total_RP Remaining) or (Imminent - 29%) in place of the beaker counts...
+- Tech trading extended list.

 Later:
 - William482 request: Continuing on the topic of things that normal people probably just let the governor do, I would love a button on the "Send Transports From:" popup in the Fleets tab which would, for each world: